waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `find_reachable_unseen_tiles`: A BFS-based tool to find all reachable but unexplored map tiles.
 - `generate_nickname_inputs`: A tool to automate entering Pokémon nicknames.
 - `systematic_search`: A tool to methodically explore an area for hidden items.
 - `find_closest_reachable_unseen_tile`: A combined tool that finds all reachable unseen tiles and returns the closest one.
+(BUG: Can suggest `VOID` tiles as targets.
+The BFS should be updated to not consider impassable tiles as valid 'unseen' targets.)
 - `select_battle_option`: A tool to automatically select a main battle menu option.

-## Tool Bugs to Fix
-- `find_closest_reachable_unseen_tile` can suggest `VOID` tiles as targets.
-The BFS should be updated to not consider impassable tiles as valid 'unseen' targets.
+- `simple_battle_strategist`: Agent for automating wild battle decisions.
+(LIMITATION: Does not account for move PP.)

 ## Future Tool/Agent Ideas
 - **performance_analyst (Agent):** An agent to analyze my recent turns and suggest improvements based on my core principles, such as detecting unproductive loops.